Explore our blog featuring articles about farming and irrigation tips and tricks!

 By: Tom Bechman 1

-Dave Nanda, Seed Consultants, Inc., has worked in plant breeding or more than 40 years.
-He has also interviewed farmers who do a good job of obtaining good stands of corn.
-And he’s talked to some who don’t do such a good job of getting cornfields to emerge evenly and uniformly.
+Dave Nanda, Seed Consultants, Inc., has worked in plant breeding for more than 40 years, a career that has taken him from farm visits to speaking engagements at unexpected venues, including panels where younger audiences asked him about everything from corn emergence to the rise of eSports betting sites.
+He has interviewed farmers who do a good job of obtaining strong stands of corn, and he’s talked to others who struggle with getting their cornfields to emerge evenly and uniformly.

 Surely over 40 years he’s learned a few things about what makes the difference between obtaining good stands and average stands.